 Dr. Northrup has a free, biweekly e-newsletter where she shares wellness information and studies, recommends inspirational resources, and even provides dating and relationship advice.
 Following the newsletter is a good way to keep up with new events and offerings in this space.

-Dr Northrup also holds regular Facebook Live sessions as a way of connecting with her followers and lifting people’s spirits during difficult times.
+Dr Northrup has been known to hold Facebook Live sessions as a way of connecting with her followers and lifting people’s spirits during difficult times.
 Her followers leave comments of adoration; “I love listening to you.
 There are so many things to learn,” said a woman in a Facebook comment.
 “Love your truth and your ability to share your knowledge.”

 Dr. Northrup said she has been encouraged by seeing so many women come together on the journey to holistic living.
 These lessons and rituals have created a framework for mothers and daughters, sisters and friends, to unite through their shared womanhood.